Dieterbe/artisanalhistogram/README.md

 ### implementation notes

 * 32 buckets because that should fit nicely on graphical UI's + also round size of 128B
-* math.MaxUint32, i.e. 4294967295 should be a reasonable count limit. to save space.
+* math.MaxUint32, i.e. 4294967295 or "4 billion" should be a reasonable count limit. to save space.
-  (it's easy to warn operators if they get too close to the limit and make them upgrade to bigger structures or shorter their reporting interval, and we can invalidate numbers if we detect an almost overflow)
+  it's up to the operator to keep tabs on the bucket counts and judge whether the data is to be trusted or not. if you get anywhere near this volume it's time to look into something better or shorten your reporting interval. unfortunately trying to automatically report almost overflows would be to expensive.
+  Note that for the total count (across all buckets) we do report validity, because that's easy to establish when reporting. but validity of individual buckets is up to the user.
+* because we use uint32 to track microseconds, inserting durations higher than 4294s (71minutes) will also overflow and possibly fall into the wrong buckets